cengique/course-adv-data-analytics/assignments/asg-python-jupyter.md

    1. Scrub/munge your data using _Pythonic_ expressions and [pandas workflows](https://pandas.pydata.org/docs/getting_started/intro_tutorials/03_subset_data.html).
 Make sure to introduce your dataset and explain its attributes after showing them in the output of notebook blocks.
 Briefly explain your munging steps.
    1. Recreate 2 plots from your R Markdown report, or make new ones.
    1. Run statistical tests to improve upon what you did with R. You can dig deeper into your hypothesis, or test new ones.
+   1. Implement k-means clustering but choose a different similarity metric - justify why (instead of stats?)

 # CREATE Abstract Content guidelines: